10 Real Estate Email Templates To Make The Transaction Process Smoother

 The last thing you want is for a deal to fall through at the last minute because the final steps weren’t followed correctly.

 This template can be used in the days leading up to the closing date.
-It informs the client of the exact documentation they’d need to have with them on the day of the closing, which helps ensure that everything is in place at this critical time.
+It informs the client of the exact documentation they need to have with them on the day of the closing, helping ensure that everything is in place at this critical time.

 I hope this email finds you well and excited about the approaching closing date for your new home!
 We’re just a few days away from finalizing your purchase, and I wanted to ensure that you have all the information you need to make the closing process smooth and stress-free.